List of Home and Away characters introduced in 2020: Kieran Baldivis

 Some months later, Kieran's lawyer informs Roo that he has been released on a good behaviour bond and wants to contact the family.
 Kieran comes to the Bay and tells Roo that he is twelve weeks sober.
 She invites him to stay on the couch, as there are no caravans available.
 Although Ryder Jackson (Lukas Radovich) is wary of Kieran's presence at first, he warms to him after Kieran offers his support when his taco van explodes.
 Kieran later admits to Roo that he has not met all of his bail conditions because he needs an AA sponsor.
 When he checks in at the police station, Kieran tells Constable Cash Newman (Nicholas Cartwright), who arranges for Kieran to attend a local AA meeting, where he eventually finds a sponsor.
 Roo learns Alf and Martha are coming back to town soon, but after Alf hears that Kieran is in the Bay, he returns home early.
 He wants Kieran to leave, but Roo arranges for them all to sit down and talk.
 However, Kieran does not show up and he buys a bottle of scotch.
 Ryder comes across him in an alley and sits with him until Roo arrives.
 She praises Kieran for not opening the bottle and he opens up about facing Alf.
 When Kieran and Alf do finally meet, Kieran explains what happened and Alf asks him to leave.
 Roo goes with him and they stay in a motel for the night.
 Irene Roberts (Lynne McGranger) and Jasmine later invite Kieran to move in with them.
 Jasmine is initially awkward with Kieran, but he apologises for his previous actions and opens up to her about his journey.
 Alf refuses to accept Kieran has changed, which leads Kieran to pack his bags, but Roo and Jasmine convince him not to leave.

-He gives Alf a letter for Martha, and promises that if Martha does not want to see him, he will accept it and move on.
+Kieran gives Alf a letter for Martha, and promises that if Martha does not want to see him, he will accept it and move on.
 Alf agrees to give her the letter and when Martha returns a few days later, she meets with Kieran to hear him out.
 Martha tells Kieran that she read his letter, but she does not tell him what she thought about it and asks what he wants from her.
 He tells that he is serious about his recovery, unlike before when he was never ready.
 Martha says that she does not trust what he will do in the future, and Kieran is left not knowing where he stands.
 While thanking Jasmine for her support, Kieran tries to kiss her, but she pulls away and he flees the house.
 Jasmine follows him, but he shouts at her to leave him alone.
 Jasmine later finds Kieran and he apologises for snapping at her.
 While he is explaining how his counsellor advised him to get some space while he is losing control, Jasmine collapses and suffers a seizure.
 Alf and Martha come across Kieran trying to rouse her, but Alf accuses him of attacking her instead.
 The police attend the scene and Alf continues to accuse Kieran of hurting Jasmine, until she comes round and states that is not true.
 At Irene's, Jasmine admits that she did not take her medication and Kieran realises that he distracted her.
 He decides to move out and while everyone tries to talk him out of it, Martha declares that he needs his family and asks him to come home with her.
+Despite Roo organising a family dinner and Kieran being polite, Alf continues to be unwelcoming to him.
+Kieran realises that the situation cannot go on and he decides to leave the Bay.
+Martha asks him to take care of her house in Merimbula and organises him a job in a bakery.
+Alf offers Kieran a handshake before he leaves and Roo drives him to the station.